nytud/NYTK-NerKor/README.md

 # NYTK-NerKor
 The home repository of the NYTK-NerKor corpus, a Hungarian gold standard named entity annotated corpus containing 1 million tokens.

+:construction:  We are currently checking the morphological annotation layers, an update is expected soon. :construction:

 ## License and usage

 The corpus creation was funded by the Hungarian Research Centre for Linguistics (Nyelvtudományi Kutatóközpont, NYTK).
 The project leaders were Eszter Simon and Noémi Vadász.